w3c/wai-curricula/content/designer/designer-modules.md

 * @@@
 ...

-These modules focus on user experience, visual, and interaction aspects to design accessible web content and applications.
+These modules focus on user experience, visual, and interaction aspects to design accessible web pages and applications.
 They primarily address the following roles:

 * user experience designer
 * visual designer